gitjit/gitjit.github.io/_posts/python/2011-04-06-csv-reader.md

 </pre>

 Now let us dissect the above code line by line.
-The function first opens the file and pass the stream to `csv.reader()`.
+The function first opens the file and pass the stream to `csv.reader()`. we are using encoding='utf-8-sig' to ignore BOM.
 The first line is header and its grabbed using `next()`.
 In order to grab the line number we are using `enumerate()`.
 We are using line numbers to show meaninful error when we fail to convert a type.
 Before disecting the next line let us understand how `zip() ` works.

 <pre class='line-numbers'>
 <code class='language-python'>